-Purchasing Property as a Foreigner
+Purchasing Permanent Accommodation as a Foreigner

 Foreigners can buy residential real estate only if they are resident in India, which means that you need to spend more than 182 days in a year in India.
 It is not possible and indeed, illegal, to buy real estate if you are on a tourist visa, business visa or employment visa of 3 years or less.
 The only exception is foreigners of Indian origin, who hold PIO or OCI cards.
 Foreigners and PIO card holders are not allowed to purchase agricultural land.

-Some windows that are worth exploring are: Foreign companies who have Indian offices can buy and sell real estate; individuals on employment visas can lease a house for a maximum 5 year term.
+Some windows that are worth exploring are: Foreign companies who have Indian offices can buy and sell real estate; individuals on employment visas can lease a house for a maximum 5-year term.

 If, however, you do qualify as a resident, and you wish to purchase a home, you will still need the permission of the Reserve Bank of India to buy, finance or sell your property unless you are of Indian origin.